oneilstokeseqrm/graphrag-toolkit-1.0/README.md

 The graphrag-toolkit is a collection of Python tools for building graph-enhanced Generative AI applications.

+> **4 June 2025** Release 3.8.0 includes a separate BYOKG-RAG package, which allows users to bring their own knowledge graph and perform complex question answering over it.

 > **28 May 2025** Release 3.7.0 includes an MCP server that dynamically generates tools and tool descriptions (one per tenant in a multi-tenant graph).

 > **23 April 2025** Release 3.1.0 reduces the number of dependencies included with the project install.
 Specific vector stores require additional dependencies to be installed – see [Additional dependencies](./lexical-graph/README.md#additional-dependencies).